sierraneu/cy5130/index.md

 There will be 7 projects throughout the semester. **Assignments are due at 11:59:59pm on the specified date.** I highly recommend that students start assignments early!

-### Exams

-There will be an final open-book quiz on December 14th 5:00pm .
-The exam will be take online and it will last for 1 hour.
-Although the exam is open-book,  it is a timed exam, so you need to prepare meticulously for it.
-To do so, We will have preparation assignments and sessions.